fbpx

 Will my offer come with any conditions?

-If you are a Year 12 student, your offer will be conditional on receiving a minimum ATAR of 70.
+Your offer will be conditional on receiving a minimum ATAR of 70.
 Interstate and IB equivalents are also accepted.

 If you receive an admission rank that is below Campion College’s minimum requirement (ATAR of 70 or equivalent), you can: